 If you are a sucker for curries like I am, especially Thai and Indian – you’re gonna love Burmese food.
 Everything here is a mix of these two cuisines with a few Chinese influences.

 My first meal here was boiled rice seasoned with a few herbs, peanuts, onion, garlic, and chilies and I loved it.
 It reminded me of an Indian snack – bhel puri.

 Over the next few days, I had different varieties of noodles, salads, curries, and soups and loved them all!
 I never had a single bad meal in Yangon.
 We were served a massive traditional Burmese breakfast at the hostel where we stayed, and I always finished everything on my plate.

 Tip: If you’re not used to Asian street food, then please start slow with street food in Yangon to let your stomach prepare itself.

 9) Visit Kandawgyi Lake and See Karaweik Hall

-Although it’s a little smaller in size as compared to Inya lake, it’s definitely worth a visit because it offers stunning views of the nearby Shwedagon Pagoda, from where its walking distance.
+Although it’s a little smaller in size as compared to Inya Lake, it’s definitely worth a visit because it offers stunning views of the nearby Shwedagon Pagoda, which is within walking distance.
 Kandawgyi Lake is one of the best places to visit in Yangon if you want to enjoy the weather in the midst of nature.

-The best time to visit it in the dark when everything lights up.
-Unlike what we had read in the guidebooks, there’s no entry fee (or maybe we missed it) and it has a few lake side restaurants as well (a little more expensive than Inya lake).
+The best time to visit it is in the dark when everything lights up.
+Unlike what we had read in the guidebooks, there’s no entry fee (or maybe we missed it) and it has a few lake-side restaurants as well (a little more expensive than Inya Lake).